ferrumnet/yellowpaper/YELLOWPAPER.md

 To make the collusion much harder we propose the following process for defining cops: Each user can define a number of cops backed by PoB, for example a user with 1000 imported *X* through PoB, can define 1000 cops.
 An import transaction for 1000 *X* might require 50 cops.
 HASA will ensure that these 50 cops are unrelated.
 So one user with 1000 cops, has probably a very small part in 1000 independent value import transactions, however, they could loose all their cop privilege if they try to collude in one of these transactions.
 The collusion price would also be significantly small, because the stolen value need to be divided into hundreds or thousands.
 Capping the amount of each individual import transaction, can make collusion further unattractive.

+The PAS method significantly reduces the collusion risk but it still requires cops and adversary to be available and cooperative, otherwise it would be only as good as PoB.
+As long as the probability of uncooperative cops and adversaries is small (*P_F*) the PAS method is practical.

 #### Looking into Ferrum from Ethereum

 Ferrum network is designed to be able to look into other networks.
 Some of the techniques presented above for value import require smart contracts that can look into Ferrum network.
-In this section we propose a few method that enables this.
+Works such as BTCRelay and TrueBit have created Ethereum smart contracts that can read from Bitcoin and Dodgecoin networks.
+Their methods do not work for the *Ferrum* network because they rely on the validation of the miners proof of work and block header. *Ferrum* does not have miners and submitting all *Ferrum* transaction headers to Ethereum is too expensive.
+In this section we propose a few method to enable reading *Ferrum* transactions from the Ethereum network.

 * Reading from an endpoint: Ethereum smart contracts are able to read internet addresses.
 We can provide a range of publicly available endpoints for the Ferrum network that can be read by the smart contract.
 A result will be deemed valid if absolute majority of the endpoint provide the same result.
 This allows for a couple of the endpoints to be hacked or unavailable at times.
-One needs to hack a few of the endpoint to temporarily disable the contract and hack absolute majority of the endpoints to steal the funds.
+One needs to hack a few of the endpoint to temporarily disable the contract and hack absolute majority of the endpoints and their signatures to steal the funds.

-* Consistency votes: One can start a voting process on a smart contract for releasing funds without relying on an endpoint.
-Other users can validate if enough *Fe(X)* is burned on the Ferrum network and vote by presenting PoW.
-This method could be expensive because for it to be secure we require enough voters and voters would have to spend gas price on Ethereum.
-They would also need an incentive to engage in the process.
-Additionally one can potentially submit many votes and full the system.
+* Ethereum Cops: One can start a validation process on a smart contract for releasing funds without relying on an endpoint.
+Other users that we call Ethereum Cops can validate if enough *Fe(X)* is burned on the Ferrum network.
+Cops are users who present proof of stake by time-locking Ether and are selected according to *HAHA*.

-* Combination of endpoint and consistency votes: Another method is to use both above methods in combination to improve the security.
-Using combination of voting and reading from endpoint can make it harder to steal value but blocking a contract is not too hard.
-However, there is a cost for blocking a contract as the fake voters need to burn PoW and gas, while their attempt would be temporary.
-On the other hand, if Ferrum endpoints are hacked or become suddenly unreliable the voting mechanism could be used by the community to delay stealing values until the hack situation is resolved.
+* Combination of endpoint and Ethereum Cops: Another method is to use both above methods in combination to improve the security.
+Using combination of cops and reading from endpoint can make it harder to steal value.
+Blocking a contract is possible by hacking the endpoints and stealing their signature.
+Also if Ferrum endpoints are hacked or become suddenly unreliable, cops can block stealing funds until the hack situation is resolved.

 ## Conclusion